 By now you’ve heard the term user generated content (UGC) and if not, it’s probably best if you acquaint yourself real quick.

 User generated content is loosely defined as digital content produced and shared by end-users in the online world.
-It is also known as consumer generated content (CGM) which seems to be a more apt name.

 In the context we’re talking here – think of it simply as content about your business, created by your customer and may include: